 - 6 oz feta, chopped/crumbled

-- Preheat oven to 350F, and grease a 9×13 baking dish with butter (or coconut oil).
-Set aside.
+- Preheat oven to 350ºF, and grease a 9×13 baking dish with butter or oil; set aside.

 - In a large frying pan add chopped kale, chopped onion, garlic and olive oil.
-Cook on medium heat until kale is cooked down and onions have turned brown, about 15 minutes.
+Cook on medium heat until kale is cooked down and onions are translucent, about 10 minutes.
 Remove from heat and set aside.

-- In a large bowl, add 1 1/2 cups liquid egg whites, 4 whole eggs, ricotta, and all dry seasoning and spices.
-Whisk until everything is combined.
+- In a large bowl whisk together liquid egg whites, whole eggs, ricotta, and all dry seasoning and spices.

 - Add half the kale to the bottom of baking dish, evenly spread out .Gently pour in your egg mixture.
 Top with rest of kale, and sprinkle chopped/crumbled feta evenly throughout pan.
 Gently press kale and feta into egg mixture.